The Three Lochs Way: Balloch to Helensburgh

 John Muir Way, which was officially opened in 2014.

-Path of the route shown in this section was later improved; to accompany some of these views, I have therefore added links to corresponding pictures taken in November 2014, after the path was upgraded.
+Path of the route shown in this section was later improved; I have therefore included, for comparison, pictures taken before and after improvement:

 |(left) This track leads to a T-junction|

 (middle) The T-junction; the route currently takes the right branch

 (right) The signpost at the junction